UMN-CMS/HGCAL_QC_WebInterface/README.md

 CGI scripts for HGCAL QC testing information

 This branch is built for deployment, capable of installing all dependencies, creating database, Apache web server, and cgi scripts.
 This Web API was designed to be set up on AlmaLinux 9.
+The home page can be accessed with `http://localhost/Factory/exampleDB/home_page.py`

 Assuming you have a machine with AlmaLinux 9 on it that is connected to a network and that you have sudo access to, follow these steps to install the interface.

+1. If you haven't already, generate a new SSH key on your machine and add it to your GitHub account.
-1. On GitHub, within this repository, open `setup_hgcal_db.sh` and copy its contents.
+2. On GitHub, within this repository, open `setup_hgcal_db.sh` and copy its contents.
-2. On your Alma 9 machine, paste the contents of your file into a new file called `setup_hgcal_db.sh`.
+3. On your Alma 9 machine, paste the contents of your file into a new file called `setup_hgcal_db.sh`.
-3. Using `chmod`, update the permissions for this file and execute it, then follow the guiding prompts.
+4. Using `chmod`, update the permissions for this file and execute it, then follow the guiding prompts.
-4. Run `cd HGCAL_QC_WebInterface`, then `grep -rn "TODO"`.
+5. Run `cd HGCAL_QC_WebInterface`, then `grep -rn "TODO"`.
 This will list all file changes needing to be made.
-5. Create your users for your database with the desired permissions, and add these to `connect.py` after renaming the template file.
+6. Create your users for your database with the desired permissions, and add these to `connect.py` after renaming the template file.
 See below for the permissions that the Reader and Inserter users need.
+7. If you wish to access the web server from outside your local network, you will need to acquire an SSL Certificate, and likely a hostname.
+Once acquired, these should be added to `/etc/httpd/conf.d/ssl.conf`.

 These webpages are used to visualize the data from the database in meanful ways, related to tracking the testing process.
 Some scripts or functions within scripts are also used by the Testing GUI